Takayasu Arteritis

 How is Takayasu arteritis diagnosed?

-What are the potential complications of Takayasu arteritis?
+What are the treatment options for Takayasu arteritis?

-Yes, in some cases, to repair or bypass damaged blood vessels.
+Treatment may include corticosteroids, immunosuppressive medications, and in some cases, surgery or angioplasty to repair damaged blood vessels.

 Is Takayasu arteritis a genetic disorder?